Tiberiu Curt

-Currently he is the vice-president of Farul Constanța.
+currently he is the vice-president of Liga I club Farul Constanța.

 Club career

 In his career Curt played 319 matches in the Liga I for teams like: Farul Constanța, Rapid București, FC U Craiova, Steaua București and Dinamo București, but most of the matches he played were for Național București, 135.
 Despite the fact that he started his football career very late, at 12 years old, Tiberiu Curt is part of a small group of players who played for all three important teams of Bucharest: Steaua, Dinamo and Rapid.

 International career

 Tiberiu Curt played for Romania only in 2 matches, in 1996, against Israel and United Arab Emirates.